Private Lessons & Ensemble Training Program, Junior Ensemble Director

 Heather Haughn, violin, enjoys a diverse career as an active chamber musician, orchestral player, and teacher.
-She performs nationwide as a member of the West Shore Piano Trio and the Zanoli* Duo.
+She plays nationwide as a member of the West Shore Piano Trio and the Zanoli* Duo.
 Ms. Haughn currently plays with the Annapolis Symphony Orchestra, Baltimore Chamber Orchestra, Maryland Symphony Orchestra, and the Maryland Lyric Opera Orchestra.
-She is the Director of Strings at the Duke Ellington School of the Arts in Washington D.C. and she is on the faculty of Goucher College and the University of the District of Columbia.
+She is the Chair of the String Department at the Annapolis Symphony Academy and is on the faculty of the Peabody Preparatory, Goucher College and the University of the District of Columbia.

 Ms. Haughn has performed as soloist and concertmaster with the Berkeley Symphony Orchestra (under the direction of Kent Nagano), the San Francisco Sinfonietta, and the San Francisco Concerto Orchestra.
 She has also served as concertmaster for Cal Performances, Golden Gate Opera, Pocket Opera, Ballet San Joaquin, and North Bay Opera.
 She has played associate concertmaster for the Modesto Symphony Orchestra, Pacific Chamber Symphony, Chamber Orchestra of Albuquerque, and the Schlossfestspiele opera orchestra in Heidelberg, Germany.
 She was formerly the assistant principal second violinist with the New Mexico Symphony Orchestra.

-Also a dedicated pedagogue, Ms. Haughn was on the faculty of the University of California, Berkeley for four years.
+Also a dedicated pedagogue, Ms. Haughn served as Director of Strings at the Duke Ellington School of the Arts in Washington, D.C. for twelve years and was on the faculty of the University of California, Berkeley for four years.
 She also conducted the youngest orchestra of the Golden Gate Philharmonic Youth Orchestra and was on faculty at the Community Music Center of San Francisco.
 Ms. Haughn was formerly on faculty at the Houston Conservatory and taught for the Rice University Preparatory Division.

 Ms. Haughn received her Bachelor of Music degree from the Eastman School of Music where she studied with Lynn Blakeslee.
 She received a Master of Music degree from Rice University where she studied with Kathleen Winkler.
 Ms. Haughn has performed in master classes for renowned artists including Isaac Stern, Roland and Almita Vamos, and Zvi Zeitlin.